sghosh89/BioDyn/README.md

-# BioDyn_BioTIME
+# BioDyn
-Exploring general pattern in BioTIME database
+Exploring general pattern in BioTIME and other database